xsa/x14s.com/docs/index.md

 ---

-## RECOMMENDED READINGS
+???+ abstract ":books: Recommended Readings"
     A non-exhaustive list of books and articles that helped me to improve as trainer, coach, and human being, enjoy!

-- [SMALL-SIDED GAMES: How to effectively train your players in variable and complex environments](https://amzn.to/44h4VCc){:target="_blank"} , by Andreu Enrich
+    - [SMALL-SIDED GAMES: How to effectively train your players in variable and complex environments](https://amzn.to/3oPUBkH){:target="_blank"}, by Andreu Enrich
-- [The Champion’s Mind: How Great Athletes Think, Train, and Thrive](https://amzn.to/40KSifC){:target="_blank"} , by Jim Afremow
+    - [The Champion’s Mind: How Great Athletes Think, Train, and Thrive](https://amzn.to/45QHwbn){:target="_blank"}, by Jim Afremow
-- [7 Keys To Being A Great Coach: Become Your Best and They Will Too](https://amzn.to/3Vipuda){:target="_blank"} , by Allistair McCaw
+    - [7 Keys To Being A Great Coach: Become Your Best and They Will Too](https://amzn.to/3OWJEZa){:target="_blank"}, by Allistair McCaw
-- [The Manager: Inside the Minds of Football’s Leaders](https://amzn.to/3LEDiM0){:target="_blank"} , by Mike Carson
+    - [The Manager: Inside the Minds of Football’s Leaders](https://amzn.to/3NkRQBp){:target="_blank"}, by Mike Carson

+???+ abstract ":tools: Recommended Recovery Options"
+    - [Compex Fixx Mini Ultra Compact Massage Gun](https://amzn.to/3NgHS3Q){:target="_blank"}: perfect for the recovery, and sore muscles!